 A rheumatologist will run the tests which are needed to rule out the above conditions.
 After you test negative for each condition, the rheumatologist would diagnose you with fibromyalgia.

-Fibromyalgia is rated under diagnostic code 5025.
+Fibromyalgia VA rating is rated under diagnostic code 5025.
 A rheumatologist must evaluate and diagnose the condition for it to be rated under this code.
 Additionally, the pain must be present on both sides of the body and both above and below the waist to be rated under this code.
 A veteran with a diagnosis of fibromyalgia will receive either a 10%, 20%, or 40% rating when they are suffering from widespread musculoskeletal pain and tender points, with or without associated fatigue, sleep disturbance, stiffness, paresthesias, headache, irritable bowel syndrome symptoms, depression, anxiety, or Raynaud’s like symptoms that: